1ajaypal/1ajaypal/README.md

 - 👋 Hi, I’m @1ajaypal
 - 👀 I’m interested in Web Development and software development.
 - 🌱 I’m currently learning web development.
-- 💞️ Love soprts , athletics anf travelling.
+- 💞️ Love sports , athletics anf travelling.

 <!---
 1ajaypal/1ajaypal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.